climbcat/mcparse/README.md

 Currently targetting Linux only.

 ### Parsing

-Improvements as compared to the default parser:
+Improved McStas DSL parser:

-- Prints concise error messages, allowing users to quickly pin-point the location and nature of any DSL usage error.
+- Prints precise error messages and pin-points the line error, allowing users to quickly grasp the nature of a mistake
-- Much reduced library dependencies; And no parser generator pre-build step, or abstract grammar-rule lex/yacc configuration.
+- Much reduced library dependencies with no linking required; compiles in 1-2 seconds on older systems
-- Modify or augment the parser by reading and modifying concise source code.
+- Eliminates any parser-generator build step
+- No abstract grammar-rule configuration (using e.g. lex/yacc), just the parser code
-- Build & debug light-weight and readable parser code in seconds.
+- Edit, then build and debug the light-weight parser in seconds

-This repository includes a set of ~ 350 components and ~ 150 instruments as a test set.
+This repository includes a set of ~ 350 components and ~ 150 instruments from McStas 3.
-Some of these were slightly modified from their original state, in order to omit certain legacy DSL features.
-Yet, it implements most of the DSL in terms of parsing.
+As a test set, all of these are loaded and parsed in much less than a second.
+Parses almost all of the DSL, except for a few, rarely-used legacy features, as well as unused grammars rules.
+A few of the files were modified with this in mind.

-Notable omisions are function pointers in struct definitions, and the JUMP keyword.
+Notable omisions are the JUMP keyword and unused grammar rules such as the DEFINITION PARAMETERS.
+Function declarations and function pointers in DECLARE sections, are parsed, but not syntax checked, nor captured for code generation, since these were not required for the present purposes.

-The mcparse parser also improves on parsing in some respects, for example, it parses code in DECLARE sections as though they were C struct members.
+The parser improves on parsing security in some respects, for example, declarations in DECLARE sections are treated as actual C struct members, or an error is produced.
+It also checks argument default values for validity, a mistake that would otherwise be caught only at runtime.

 ### Code Generation

-In addition to parsing, this project includes code generation, which outputs C++ function and type wrapper for components.
+In addition to parsing, this project includes a code generator which outputs component functions and type wrappers.
+This is output in C++, and requires C++-compliant component code.
+A number of components were ported to C++ for this purpose, and the porting process was very straightforward, even for arguably complex components such as Monitor_nD.

-The current generator would instead output one .h file for each component, plus a single component meta file, and an instrument configuration .h file for each instrument.
+The current generator outputs one .h file for each component, plus one meta file for all included components in the parse set.
+It outputs an instrument configuration .h file for each instrument included in the parse set.

+The generated .h files depend only on the simulation core, and the baselayer library mentioned above, and can thus be easilly ported to other projects, be that for optimization, testing, porting or component- or tool development purposes.

-In combination With the <code>simlib.h</code> and <code>simcore.h</code> source files (given elsewhere), that include most of the mcstas runtime simulation code and shared simulation libraries, this allows for a much more accessible debugging- and development environment.
+In combination With the <code>simlib.h</code> and <code>simcore.h</code> source files (given elsewhere), which include the mcstas runtime simulation code and helper libraries, the code-generated .h files enables an accessible debugging- and development environment for McStas simualtions, which was previously unheard-of.

-- Wrap component code in a C++ context.
-- Development access to .comp and .instr code in an easilly debug-able runtime context.

-This project is part of an exploratory project to re-image the mcstas core, and a stand-alone demonstration of the parser (and code-generation) section of that idea.

-### Note on C++ compatibility
+### Notes on the C++ port/compatibility

+Fourteen (14) components were ported, initially: Those comprising our example instrument, the infamouse PSI_DMC.
+This instrument was also code generated, and runs live simulation, plot and display, in the mctrace project (see above).

-The original C code turned out to be fairly compatible with a standard C++ compiler (g++).
+The original C code turned out to be very compatible with a standard C++ compiler (g++).

-However, explicit porting of each component is still necessary.
-It was not difficult hard, but it can take a bit of extra development time to do.

-To be able to proceed with a proof-of-concept for high-level code, only the components included by the instrument PSI_DMC were ported so far.
-However, this includes multiple large and non-trivial components, such as Monitor_nD and Source_Maxwell.
+Some explicit porting was necessary, but  straight-forward and not difficult.

-NOTE: In addition to being ported, the support for MPI and PGCC/OpenAcc was removed for simplicity's sake.
-These features were not at all essential for the purpose of this project.
+All support for OpenMPI and PGCC/OpenAcc were excluded from the port, since these features are not essential for the purposes of this project.

+First, they complicate the process, whoose first goal was a proof-of-concept.
+Second, as a re-imagining, such tools would perhaps be re-implemented differently.
+For example, multi-threading would be implemented natively.

 ### Building high-level functionality